wp-plugins/comment-contest/readme.txt

 * Remove case sensitive sort for displaying all the participants
 * Change error message format in certain cases
 * Change localization message in French

+= 1.36 =
+* If you use MySQL version 4.0, the plugin doesn't work because sub-querys are not compatible with MySQL 4.0.
+You have to use MySQL 4.1.xxx at least but some website provider don't allow us to choose our version.
+Sub-querys are now removed.